Geometry-sensitive protrusion growth directs confined cell migration

-As a starting point, we build on previously developed models for one-dimensional mesenchymal migration of cells that can form protrusions on both sides of the nucleus~\cite{lavi_deterministic_2016, ron_one-dimensional_2020, sens_stickslip_2020}.
-These models account for actin polymerization against a membrane of surface tension $\tau$ with a polymerization rate $r_p$ at both sides of the cell (Fig.~\ref{fig:fig1}A).
-This induces a retrograde flow with velocity $v_\mathrm{r}$ of actin towards the center of the cell.
-This flow is opposed by so-called focal adhesions, which mechanically connect actin filaments across the membrane to the substrate.
-These adhesions are typically modeled as elastic bonds that stochastically bind to actin filaments, resulting in a friction force opposing the retrograde flow~\cite{sens_stickslip_2020}.
-To account for the observed coupling between retrograde flow velocity and cell polarity~\cite{maiuri_actin_2015}, the retrograde flow is assumed to advect a generic polarity cue.
-The local concentration of this cue controls actin polymerization rates~\cite{lavi_deterministic_2016, ron_one-dimensional_2020}.
+We build on models for one-dimensional mesenchymal migration with protrusions on both sides of the nucleus~\cite{lavi_deterministic_2016, ron_one-dimensional_2020, sens_stickslip_2020}.
+These models account for actin polymerization (rate $r_p$) against a membrane (surface tension $\tau$) (Fig.~\ref{fig:fig1}A).
+This induces a retrograde flow of actin (velocity $v_\mathrm{r}$) towards the nucleus, which is opposed by focal adhesions connecting actin filaments across the membrane to the substrate.
+These adhesions can be modeled as elastic bonds that transiently bind to actin filaments, resulting in a friction force~\cite{sens_stickslip_2020}.
+Based on the observed coupling between retrograde flow velocity and cell polarity~\cite{maiuri_actin_2015}, the retrograde flow is assumed to advect polarity cues, which control actin polymerization rates~\cite{lavi_deterministic_2016, ron_one-dimensional_2020}.
 Protrusion growth is opposed by myosin contractility and membrane tension.
-In previous work the resulting restoring force was modeled in terms of the effective (visco-)elastic material properties of the cell, which were assumed to be independent of the environment~\cite{sens_stickslip_2020, ron_one-dimensional_2020}.
-Hence, the migration dynamics predicted by these models, do not couple to the physical micro-environment of the cell, which restricts their applicability to the case of migration on homogeneous substrates.
+Previously, the resulting restoring force was modeled through the effective material properties of cells, which were assumed to be independent of the environment~\cite{sens_stickslip_2020, ron_one-dimensional_2020}.
+Hence, the migration dynamics predicted by these models do not couple to the physical micro-environment, restricting their applicability to cell migration on homogeneous substrates.